JasonYuan869/AutoWaifuClaimer/README.md

 * Save everything that was rolled and at what time in rolled.txt
 * *Technically* not a third-party client for user accounts, unlike other autoclaimers (which would be against the TOS)

+## Limitations
+* Must be focused on the Discord window, so it's not a background process
+* Cannot react to kakera
+  * This is because Mudae uses a custom kakera emoji that cannot be entered from the keyboard

 ## Requirements
 See [`requirements.txt`](./requirements.txt)
 * Python 3.7+